-According to the Responses to the questionnaires for Member States and non-Member included, a majority of countries provide no legal definition for tourist and / or visitor.
-This is the case for Argentina, Bosnia and Herzegovina, Brazil, Chile, Mainland China (PRC), Croatia, the Czech Republic, France, Germany, Hong-Kong (SAR, China), Japan, Korea, Macao (SAR, China), Morocco, Paraguay, Seychelles, Switzerland, and the Greek response.
-However, several of these countries refer to the UNWTO definition of tourists for policy purposes.
-This is the case of Brazil, Chile, Germany, Macao (SAR, China) and Seychelles.
-In addition, Mali, Moldova and Philippines refer to the UNWTO definition without clarifying whether it is a legal definition.
+11. According to the Responses to the questionnaires for Member States and non-Members, a majority of countries provide no legal definition for tourist and / or visitor.
+This is the case21 for Argentina22, Bosnia and Herzegovina, Brazil, Chile, China23, Croatia, the Czech Republic, France24, Germany, Japan, Korea25, Morocco, Paraguay, Serbia, Seychelles, Switzerland, and the Greek response.
+However, several of these countries, or special administrative regions thereof, refer to the UNWTO definition of tourists for policy purposes.
+This is the case of Brazil, Chile, Germany, Macao SAR of China and Seychelles.
+In addition, Mali26, Moldova and Philippines refer to the UNWTO definition without clarifying whether it is a legal definition.

-Others have adopted a legal definition that matches the UNWTO definition.
+12. Others have adopted a legal definition27 that matches the UNWTO definition.
 For example, according to the Bulgarian Tourism Act, a tourist is "a visitor whose stay is at least 24 hours thus staying at least one night at the visited destination and whose purpose of visit is tourism, relaxation, sport, medical procedures, business, visit of relatives and friends, pilgrimage, participation in cultural, congress, conference or other event".
 Some exceptions - inspired by UNTWO recommendations - are provided such as refugees, diplomats, frontier workers, seasonal workers, people sent abroad by their company or their government as a place of work, people in transit and permanent immigrants.
-Similarly, in Venezuela, a Decree, which has the same value as the Organic Law for Tourism, defines, in Article 2,20, a tourist as "Any natural person who travels and stays overnight, for more than one night and less than six months, for http://cf.cdn.unwto.org/sites/all/files/pdf/ce106\03\implementation\of\the\general\programme\of\wor k\2016-2017\en.pdf, p 9, spec. p.
+Similarly, in Venezuela, a Decree, which has the same value as the Organic Law for Tourism, defines, in Article 2,20, a tourist as "Any natural person who travels and stays overnight, for more than one night and less than six months, for the purpose of recreation, benefiting him/herself from any of the services provided by members of the national tourism system and whose visit is not remunerated in the place visited".
+The same law provides that a visitor is "Any natural person who moves outside his or her usual environment for less than twenty-four hours, for leisure, recreation and other reasons, and

+20 UNWTO, Report of the Secretary-General, Implementation of the General Programme of Work for 2016-2017, 14 August 2017, submitted to the 106th session of the Executive Council in Chengdu, China (12 September 2017), document CE/106/3, Annex I, Report of the Committee on Tourism and Competitiveness, http://cf.cdn.unwto.org/sites/all/files/pdf/ce106 03 implementation of the general pro gramme of work 2016-2017 en.pdf, p 9, spec. p.
 10. A definition for each type of tourism is provided, knowing that Health Tourism is the umbrella term for Wellness Tourism and Medical Tourism, and that Business Tourism may be combined with any other form of tourism type during the same trip.
 Each of these tourism categories could give rise to further distinctions.
 For example, there are different kinds of medical tourism, raising different issues.
-According to I. Glenn Cohen, medical tourism could be divided by legal status of treatment (i.e. whether the medical services are legal in the patient's home country and / or destination country, with a variety of possible situations); by payer type (patients paying out-of-pocket, patients whose medical tourism is covered by private insurers and patients whose medical tourism, Law and Ethics, OUP, 2015, p.
+According to I. Glenn Cohen, medical tourism could be divided by legal status of treatment (i.e. whether the medical services are legal in the patient's home country and / or destination country, with a variety of possible situations); by payer type (patients paying out-of-pocket, patients whose medical tourism is covered by private insurers and patients whose medical tourism is covered by public insurers); and by direction of patient flow (Patients with passports.
+Medical Tourism, Law and Ethics, OUP, 2015, p.
 2 ff.).
 The distinctions have links.
 For example, "Medical tourism for services illegal in the patient's home country will almost always involve patients who are paying their own costs" (p.2).